scottprahl/laserbeamsize/README.rst

-    x, y, dx, dy, phi = lbs.beam_size(image) print("The center of the beam ellipse is at (%.0f, %.0f)" % (x, y)) print("The ellipse diameter (closest to horizontal) is %.0f pixels" % dx) print("The ellipse diameter (closest to   vertical) is %.0f pixels" % dy) print("The ellipse is rotated %.0f° ccw from the horizontal" % (phi * 180/3.1416))
+    x, y, dx, dy, phi = lbs.beam_size(image) print("The center of the beam ellipse is at (%.0f, %.0f)" % (x, y)) print("The semi-major ellipse diameter is %.0f pixels" % dx)
+    print("The semi-minor ellipse diameter is %.0f pixels" % dy)
+    print("The semi-major axis is rotated %.0f° ccw from the horizontal" % (phi * 180/3.1416))

 to produce::

-    The center of the beam ellipse is at (651, 492) The ellipse diameter (closest to horizontal) is 369 pixels The ellipse diameter (closest to   vertical) is 347 pixels The ellipse is rotated -12° ccw from the horizontal
+    The center of the beam ellipse is at (651, 492) The semi-major ellipse diameter is 369 pixels
+    The semi-minor ellipse diameter is 347 pixels
+    The semi-major axis is rotated -12° ccw from the horizontal

 A visual report can be done with one function call::